 In fall 2007, Vaughn opened its first residence hall, with 200 beds.
-Plans are also under way to include a new library, additional degree programs and other improvements to the campus.
+Improvement plans include a new library, additional degree programs and other improvements to the campus.
 This vision calls for us to provide students with an enriching experience both inside and outside the classroom.